 Classification of winds is done based on both global as well as local phenomena.
-Winds can be permanent or temporary in nature.
-There are
+There are 3 types of winds in the world

 Primary winds are nothing but the Global or Permanent or Planetary winds.
-These are

-These are also known as Seasonal Winds or Periodic Winds.
+Secondary Winds are also known as Seasonal Winds or Periodic Winds.
 They are confined to a particular area and to a

 examples of periodic winds are Sea Breeze and Land Breeze, Mountain Breeze and Valley Breeze, etc.

 Monsoon Wind System

 - During the summer, when the Sun is in Northern hemisphere, an intense low pressure zone is created in the northern region of the

+Indian subcontinent.
 Because of this low pressure zone, the Trade winds of the southern hemisphere are pulled towards the North.

 - These Trade winds are deflected to their right while crossing the Equator because of Coriolis force arising due to Earth's rotation.
 These

-responsible for south-west monsoon in Indian subcontinent and the adjacent surrounding areas.
+winds are responsible for south-west monsoon in Indian subcontinent and the adjacent surrounding areas.

-- As they travel over the Indian Ocean for a large distance before they reach the land, they are very much saturated with moisture and induce heavy
+- As they travel over the Indian Ocean for a large distance before they reach the land, they are very much saturated with moisture and induce

 - During the winter, the weather conditions are exactly reversed.
 During winter, a high pressure zone is created in the northern

 region of the Indian subcontinent and winds start to flow southwards towards the Equator because of the low pressure region that is

 created by the southward movement of the Sun.
 These winds are responsible for north-east monsoon in India.

 Sea Breeze and Land Breeze

-They are formed at the coast and formed within a day due to thermal and pressure gradient between sea and land.
+Sea Breeze and Land Breeze are formed at the coast and formed within a day due to thermal and pressure gradient between sea and land.

 Because of higher specific heat, sea cools and heats slowly and because of low specific heat, land cools and heats rapidly.

 During the day time, land rapidly heats up and hence temperature increases and pressure decreases and sea heats up slowly and hence

 (cool).
-During the night, there is reversal in phenomenon and are called land breeze
+During the night, there is reversal in phenomenon and are called land breeze (dry).

 Mountain Breeze and Valley Breeze

 In mountainous region, there is Mountain Breeze Valley Breeze phenomenon very much similar to Sea Breeze Land Breeze.

-During the day time, the valleys will be hot when compared to the mountains and hence air flows up the slopes from the valley towards the mountains
+day time, the valleys will be hot when compared to the mountains and hence air flows up the slopes from the valley towards the mountains

 which is called Valley Breeze.
 During the nights, the phenomenon is reversed and cool air slides down from mountain peaks to